-The Central Rivers Student Technology Conference is a chance for K-12 students to collaborate with, learn from, and present to others how they are utilizing technology to drive their own learning; shifting their learning environment and making connections beyond the classroom.
+The Central Rivers Student Technology Conference is a chance for K-12 students to collaborate with, learn from, and present to others how they are utilizing technology to drive their own learning; shifting their learning environment and making connections beyond the classroom

-The AT Challenge!
+The AT Challenge is back!

-New for the 2019 Central Rivers AEA Student Technology Conference is the AT Challenge!!
 AT stands for Assistive Technology and students are challenged to design a device utilizing technology that would assist a student with a physical disability.
 Devices will be shared and judged at the Student Technology Conference.

 Students will present to a panel of judges: